theotrosman/theotrosman/README.md

 ---

 <p align="center">
-Combining Logic with style so every Code line achieves its own personality
+Combining logic with style so every line of code has its own personality
 </p>